breakermaker-cmd/FolderGuard/README.md

 * The **service name** is `FolderGuard` (not the filename).
 Ensure the INF/service install matches this name.
 * Use **VM snapshots** or backups when testing, as kernel crashes may occur.
 - for the love of me use DebugView

+# ISSUES TO BE DONE (PLEASE PR)
+- No user-mode communicator (KM ↔️ UM), I’d really appreciate it... that way, we could notify the user without relying on DbgPrint.
+- File NAME Spoofing (attacker can name themselfs chrome.exe) -> be whitelisted -> my idea before was a parent process checking
+- Checking CERT using WinVerify (We would need A UM communicator). i dont want to do that stuff from kernel.
+- Hardening it completly.